0xCardinal/0xCardinal.com/content/_index.md

           date_start: '2022-05-01'
           date_end: '2023-02-14'
           description: |2-
-              -	Managed entire delivery process of all the projects in the company ensuring the quality of work is being delivered to the customer.
+              - 📦 Managed the entire delivery process of all projects in the company, ensuring the quality of work is being delivered to the customer.
-              -	Acts as first point of contact for customers to resolve any issues.
+              - 🛠️ Acted as the first point of contact for customers to resolve any issues.
-              -	Technical Lead for Projects.
+              - 👨‍💻 Technical Lead for Projects.
-              -	Coordinating with different departments like HR, Marketing, Finance to get the best for the consultants and customers.
+              - 🤝 Coordinated with different departments like HR, Marketing, and Finance to get the best for the consultants and customers.

         - title: Security Consultant
           company: Payatu